-So, when I was going to College in my freshman year, the school I went right across it there was this pharmacy drug store, a part of this big drug store chain that still exists till today.
-So, me and my College friend one day after class decided to go there and ask if they were hiring.
+So when I was going to College in my freshman year, the school I went right across it there was this pharmacy drug store, a part of this big drug store chain that still exists till today.
+My College friend and I, one day after class decided to go there and ask if they were hiring.
 My friend already had a job somewhere, and I didn’t.
 I thought it was nice to get a job there, so whether before or after class, I can just walk right across the street without being late.
 Anyway, the store manager said actually there was a need for an extra cashier, and I said you got it.
 I started working as a cashier next day, and in no time, I ended up being a lead certified pharmacy technician.

 In the Bible in the book of Matthew chapter 7, in verse 7 and 8, Jesus said, “Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.
 For everyone who asks receives; the one who seeks finds; and to the one who knocks, the door will be opened.”

 So those are just few examples of how you can ask, seek, and knock, and get things in life.
 The higher level you go, the higher level your jobs become, and rely more on networking and recommendations.
 Until today I have worked so many jobs, but I am not sure that all doors will be opened when you knock, but I know from my experiences, some will.
 The good part is that when we seek and ask, eventually we will get what we are asking for, or sought-after, now or later on.